niazi-ali/niazi-ali.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Ali Niazi is a PhD student in Economics at the University of Calgary.
-His research interests include Energy Economics, Electricity Markets, and Climate Policies.
-He also works as a Research Analyst at the Energy Futures Lab, where he plays a pivotal role in Alberta’s Electricity Future initiative, aimed at driving the province toward a net-zero electricity system.
+Ali Niazi is a Ph.D. candidate in Economics at the University of Calgary, with research interests in energy and environmental economics, empirical industrial organization, and applied econometrics.
+His work focuses on electricity markets, climate policies, and the transition to sustainable energy systems.
+Outside academia, he contributes to Alberta’s Electricity Future initiative as a Research Analyst at the Energy Futures Lab, supporting the province’s move toward a net-zero electricity grid.
+Ali is passionate about applying data-driven research to develop practical policy solutions for a cleaner, more sustainable future.
 {style="text-align: justify;"}